Can Children of Undocumented Immigrants Legally Stay in the U.S.?

 That doesn't mean that their situation is hopeless.
 Such children might, for example, qualify for asylum; for a green card based on marriage or another close family relationship to a U.S. citizen or permanent resident; or if they find themselves in removal proceedings (before an immigration judge), for a form of relief called cancellation of removal.

-Still, the path to a U.S. green card under any of these scenarios will not be easy.
-The fact of their long stay in the U.S. can, in some instances (particularly after the child turns 18), hurt their ability to obtain the green card.
+Still, the path to a U.S. green card under any of these scenarios will not be easy, particularly as the second Trump administration attempts to roll back immigration in numerous categories.
+The fact of someone's long stay in the United States can also, in some instances (particularly after the child turns 18), hurt their ability to obtain the green card.
 Overstaying a visa also comes with various immigration consequences.
-Illegal entry to the U.S. comes with its own additional consequences, particularly in that it bars adjustment of status in many situations; thus forcing immigrants to leave the U.S. in order to attend their visa interview at a U.S. consulate, which can result in them being stuck outside the U.S. with no appeal after a denial.
+Illegal U.S. entry comes with its own additional consequences, particularly in that it bars adjustment of status in many situations; thus forcing immigrants to leave the United States in order to attend their visa interview at a U.S. consulate, which can result in them being stuck outside the United States with no appeal after a denial.

-For some, there's the possibility of qualifying for Deferred Action for Childhood Arrivals or (DACA), but this was created by presidential executive order, and has been the subject of efforts to undo it and lawsuits.
+For some people, there was the possibility of qualifying for Deferred Action for Childhood Arrivals or (DACA), but this was created by presidential executive order, and has been the subject of efforts to undo it and lawsuits.
+No new DACA applications are being accepted at this time.

 NEED IMMIGRATION HELP ?